September Fishing Continues To Be Robust • "The Fisherman’s" Upcoming Show on September 26th • September Is Albie & Weakfish Time

 Right now our bays and inlets are filled with bluefish in all sizes with inlets holding fish up to 12 pounds and the bays holding more cocktail sized fish.
 This is all due to an influx of bait like spearing in our waters.
 Spearing is a favorite of bluefish especially the smaller cocktail sized fish.
 A great way to catch these smaller fish this time of year would be light diamond jigs like a one or 2 ounce diamond jig because they represent the bait there eating extremely well and also it’s always smart to use smaller baits for smaller fish.

 Fluke fishing has gotten better and will continue to improve as the fall season approaches.
-There are plenty of fish being caught in Shinnecock Inlet and Moriches bays but the keeper ratio has also improved.
+There are plenty of fish being caught in Shinnecock Inlet and Moriches Coast Guard Station but the keeper ratio has also improved.

 Fluke fishing continues to excel in our local waters like the moriches, Shinecock and Fire island.
 Anglers are still reporting plenty of fluke in shallow water while most have said there is more shorts then keepers, there is more than enough fish for constant action.